dayne/sage-cookbook/README.md

 # sage-cookbook

-Sage2 installer.
+[Sage2](http://sage2.sagecommons.org/) installer.
 Made for testing sage2 on my raspberry pis.
 The *Test Kitchen* is using both Debian and Ubuntu and so it should work fine for those systems also.

+SAGE2 is the Scalable Amplified Group Environment.

 ### What it does